BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/SAMM-1.5.1.md

 4. Due to 3., failures in the software could force alteration of software design and also of software architecture on a higher level.
 5. Due to 4., project management-wide loops have to be established that iteratively check whether current software architecture and design suit the security related attack patterns

-It is recommended to document a catalogue of occurred changesets in software design and architecture due to security threats.
+It is recommended to document a catalog of occurred changesets in software design and architecture due to security threats.
 This documentation can help (new) projects to preventively take care of disclosing written security vulnerabilities by default.
-Link the attack pattern mitigation and exploitation sections to this catalogue.
+Link the attack pattern mitigation and exploitation sections to this catalog.

 ##### B. Establish release gates for penetration testing
 As mentioned in Security Testing 3, release gates prevent software from being released with easily found security bugs.